ArmanDris/ChessEngines/README.md

 - `MinMaxEngine` (MinMaxEngine.h)

 Colors can be one of `Color::White` or `Color::Black`.
 The example below would set the black player to the `MinMaxEngine` engine.

+Additionally you can call `GameBoard`'s `preformCPUMoves()` to automatically call upon the bots to make moves.
+By default you press the space bar to trigger a bot to move.

 ```